RockstarLang/rockstar2/codewithrockstar.com/tutorial.md

 The arguments in a function *call* must be separated with commas, ampersands, nactons, or the Oxford comma.

 > **Nacton** *(n.)* The 'n' with which cheap advertising copywriters replace the word 'and' (as in 'fish 'n' chips', 'mix 'n' match', 'assault 'n' battery'), in the mistaken belief that this is in some way chummy or endearing.
-> - *"The Meaning of Liff", Douglas Adams & John Lloyd*
+> -- *"The Meaning of Liff", Douglas Adams & John Lloyd*

+Rockstar supports both the UK nacton (`fish'n'chips`) and the US nacton (`Guns n' Roses`).

 When you *declare* a function, you can even use `and` to separate the arguments -- because at that point in the language, it can't possibly mean anything else.

 {% rockstar_include function-list.rock play,parse,reset %}

-## Arrays
+## Rock'n'Roll Arrays

 Arrays in Rockstar are created with the `rock` keyword, alias `push`.

-As we've already seen, rocking strings with numbers is a special case, used to build strings based on character codes.
+As we've already seen when we learned about **ninja strings**, rocking a string with a number will turn the numbers into a character and append it to the end of the string.
+This is a special case, because it's so incredibly useful for building strings.

 In all other cases, `rock x` will turn `x` from a scalar into a single-element array `[ x ]`, and `rock x with y` will append `y` to the end of the array denoted by `x`.

+If you just `rock` a new variable, it'll create an empty array.
+If you rock a new variable with a list of things, it'll add those things to the new array:

+{% rockstar_include basic-arrays.rock %}

+Naturally, if you can `rock`, you can `roll`. `Roll` will remove and return the first element of the array.

+{% rockstar_include rock-and-roll.rock %}
+### Pop?
+Really?

+Yes, pop.
+If you `rock` and `roll` arrays, they work like queues - first in, first out.
+If you want your array to behave like a stack, use `push` and `pop`:

+{% rockstar_include push-and-pop.rock %}

+> `push` is actually an alias for `rock` - it adds the provided element to the *end* of the array; `roll` removes and returns the *last* element, while `pop` removes and returns the `first` element.

 ## Conversions and Mutations

+Finally, Rockstar has a handful of built-in functions for doing useful things.
+These operations can either act in place, *mutating* the variable passed to them, or leave the result in a target variable and leave the source unmodified:

+* `Modify X` - acts in-place
+* `Modify X into Y` - leave `X` intact, store the result into `Y`
+* `Modify X with Z` - act in place, using optional parameter `Z`
+* `Modify X into Y with Z` - modify `X` using `Z`, store the result in `y`

+### Splitting Strings

+To split a string in Rockstar, use the `cut` mutation, or aliases `split` and `shatter`:

+{% rockstar_include split-strings.rock %}

+### Joining Arrays

+To join an array in Rockstar, use the `join` mutation, or the aliases `unite` or `gather`:

+{% rockstar_include join-arrays.rock %}

+### Type Conversions

+The built-in `cast` function (aka `burn`) will parse strings into numbers, or convert a number into a Unicode character corresponding to the number's code point.

+{% rockstar_include cast.rock %}

+If you just want to convert a value into a string, add it to the empty string:

+{% rockstar_include with-empty.rock %}
+### Cast

 [^1]: Technically `let` will declare a new variable in local scope, where `put` and `is` will declare or assign a global variable.
 It's complicated.
 See the documentation on variable scope if you really care.
 [^2]: Rockstar is also woke, fetch, rizz, cheugy, *and* skibidi, no cap -- but that's not why it has pronouns.